Lorydima/PyCalcPro/README.md

 **WARNING:** For the correct functioning of the software do not remove the files: PYCALC_PRO_V1.2_TERMS_OF_USE.txt and OPERATIONS_MEMORY.json

 # 📄Terms of use and License
+**These terms of use represent the license of the software**

 Thank you for downloading PyCalc Pro V1.2.
 Before using the software, please take a moment to review the terms of use outlined below.
 Your compliance with these terms ensures the responsible and appropriate use of this application.

 **TERMS OF USE:**
 - You can freely download and use this application.